-SPDY, an open networking protocol developed primarily at Google for transporting web content is currently supported by default on Internet Explorer and Chrome web browsers.
+In the beginning, SPDY, an open networking protocol developed primarily at Google for transporting web content was supported on Internet Explorer and Chrome web browsers through a default setting.

-The core developers of SPDY have been involved in the development of HTTP/2.
-As of February 2015, Google has announced that following the recent final ratification of the HTTP/2 standard, support for SPDY would be deprecated, and that support for SPDY will be withdrawn completely in 2016.
+The core developers of SPDY were involved in the development of HTTP/2.
+Back in February 2015, Google announced that as a result of the final ratification of the HTTP/2 standard, support for SPDY would be deprecated, and that support for SPDY was withdrawn completely in 2016.

 Let me show you how to disable SPDY in Internet Explorer and QUIC in Chrome.

 A QUIC Review

 QUIC (Quick UDP Internet Connections, pronounced quick) is an experimental transport layer network protocol designed at Google and implemented back in 2012-2013.

 QUIC supports a set of multiplexed connections between two endpoints over User Datagram Protocol (UDP), and provides security protection equivalent to TLS/SSL.
 The concept is very straightforward; to create a UDP based protocol that has reduced connection and transport latency, and bandwidth estimation in each direction to avoid congestion.

 QUIC's main goal is to improve the perceived performance of connection-oriented web applications that are currently using TCP.

 Improving TCP is a long-term goal for Google and QUIC is positioning itself to be nearly equivalent as an independent TCP connection, but with greatly reduced latency.
 QUIC is also trying to be better than SPDY-like stream-multiplexing support.